 Hard seltzer purists look away now, because wine brand Barefoot has launched its own take on the drink.
 Where seltzers are traditionally made by combining sparkling water with a base spirit, this duo uses white wine and natural fruit flavours.
 Launched into Tesco in May, the drinks are available in Pineapple & Passionfruit and Strawberry & Guava flavours (rsp: £1.80/250ml).

 If any brand could be said to have sparked the hard seltzer craze, it’s White Claw.
 The US sensation, which bills itself as a ‘spiked’ sparkling water, has gained a cult following across the pond and now, after months of speculation, it has hit the UK too.
 The brand launched into Tesco, Sainsbury’s and Morrisons at the start of the month, marking its first venture outside of the US and Canada.
-The drinks are available in 330ml cans and feature Raspberry, Natural Lime and Black Cherry flavours (rsp: £2.50).
+The drinks are available in 330ml cans and feature Raspberry, Natural Lime, Black Cherry and Mango flavours (rsp: £2.50/330ml).

 Framed as “a lighter-calorie option to wine and beer”, a pair of hard seltzers from Smirnoff rolled into Sainsbury’s, Tesco and Waitrose in June (rsp: £1.80/250ml).
 The Raspberry & Rhubarb and Orange & Grapefruit drinks are made with Smirnoff’s No.21 Premium Vodka, combined with sparkling water and natural fruit flavours.
 They contain 72 calories per can.